Banana Fish: Release

 Banana Fish began serialization in the May 1985 issue of the manga magazine Bessatsu Shōjo Comic, a monthly supplement to the manga magazine Shōjo Comic, where it ran until its conclusion in the April 1994 issue.
 The total length of the series is roughly 3,400 pages.
+Bessatsu Shōjo Comic publisher Shogakukan also published Banana Fish as nineteen collected volumes under its Flower Comics imprint.

 The series was released amid the so-called "manga boom" of the mid-1980s and 1990s, which saw the popularity of manga increase amid the emergence of new creators, series, genres, and magazines, as well as an increase in the popularity of manga in international markets.
-Bessatsu Shōjo Comic publisher Shogakukan published Banana Fish as nineteen collected volumes under its Flower Comics imprint.

 North American publisher Viz Media serialized an English-language translation of Banana Fish as a launch title for its manga magazine Pulp beginning in 1998.
 When Pulp folded in 2002, serialization of Banana Fish continued in Animerica Extra, which itself folded in 2004.
 Viz also published two editions of collected volumes of Banana Fish.
 The first, published from 1999 to 2002 and spanning the first seven volumes, features flipped artwork and censors some expletives.
 The second, published from 2004 to 2007 and spanning the full 19 volumes, is printed in the original right-to-left format and includes a re-translated script.
 The series was reprinted by Viz in 2018, shortly after the release of the anime adaptation of Banana Fish.